 There are a few reasons we’re not a huge fan of package deals for ski holidays, though:

-A self-catered ski chalet offers beautiful (and usually better) accommodation, where you can cook (or order in!) better food and experience your ski holidays your way.
+Self-catered ski chalets, like our Courchevel accommodations for example, offer beautiful (and usually better) properties, where you can cook (or order in!) better food and experience your ski holidays your way.

 So let’s see how to plan your DIY ski holiday.